 Thiptara meaning “magic at the water” is perfectly suited to this Thai restaurant overlooking The Dubai Fountain and Burj Lake.
 The atmosphere here is charming; typical dark wood interiors and mood lighting meet floral accents and greenery.
 With an emphasis on Bangkok style seafood, you will be spoilt for choice with the array of deliciously aromatic curries, noodles and stir fries.
 This is a restaurant for a celebratory occasion where the service is second to none.

 Discover modern Indian flavours at this sensational restaurant on the fourth floor of the JW Marriot Marquis Hotel.
 Michelin starred chef Atul Kochhar presents an exciting and expansive menu of dishes bursting with expertly blending spices.
 Try his signature recipes including Chana Gosht and Lobster Malai Curry.
 The multiple award winning restaurant opened in 2012 and has been brining Dubaians and international tourists the finest Indian fare since.

-A distinctive French dining experience awaits you at STAY by Yannick Alléno.
+A distinctive French dining experience awaits you at STAY by Yannick Alléno – a three-Michelin starred chef.
 This comfortable and stylish restaurant in the One&Only The Palm boasts vaulted ceilings, plush furnishings and focuses on the culinary journey with tasting menus and sharing tables available.
 Expect seasonal menus and delicate signature dishes, such as Black Angus beef tenderloin ‘Café de Paris’, pommes frites and black pepper sauce.
 They also have a pastry library for those with a sweet tooth.

 Take a culinary adventure through Dubai on your next holiday.
 Book flights, transfer and hotels with ease on Travel Republic.